 Key of C

-There is another very important chord called the V7 chord that is often played ti, fa, so.
+There is another very important chord called the V7 chord that is often played TI, FA, SO.
 In fact, there are many songs that can be accompanied with only the I chord and the V7 chord, so it’s a great chord for experimenting with as you first learn to harmonize songs.
-For early beginners, the I chord can be played as simply do, so, and the V7 chord as fa, so.
-Another common chord is the vi chord, which has a minor sound, is typically written in small letters, and can be played do, mi, la.
+For early beginners, the I chord can be played as simply DO and SO, and the V7 chord as FA and SO.
+Another common piano chord is the vi chord, which has a somber minor sound.
+It’s typically written in small letters, and can be played DO, MI, LA.
 It’s similar to the IV chord, but the middle note has moved down.
-Adding a minor sound to a song can be really fun, so once you have the three basic chords mastered, try adding this one.
+Adding a minor sound to a song can be really fun, so once you have the three basic chords mastered, try adding the iv chord.

 Adding Chords to Other Songs